drejleeo/python-learning/README.md

     - halls
     - reservation
 - Mark reservation as confirmed
+- Allow the change of spectator presence on seats; flip `occupied` field on endpoint call.
+Limit API access (unique token, API key, IP filtering)

 > Secure above endpoints with token authentication (`Bearer {base64 token}`)

-- Simulate spectator presence on seats; flip `occupied` field on endpoint call.
-Limit API access (unique token, API key, IP filtering)

 ##### Integrate Swagger for easier work with `API`s

 ### Handle huge downloads:
-- Allow users to export data about their reservations (`.csv`)
 - Write an SQL script to generate a lot of user reservations (200k) and test `.csv` export response time
 - Lower `TTFB` (Time To First Byte) signifiantly for better UX

 ---
+## Fourth sprint

+- Familiarize yourself with Docker.
+Go through all the parts of https://docs.docker.com/get-started/
+- Dockerize project (run application in containers - django project & database)
+- Migrate PostgreSQL data from local server to the docker contained server
+- Task async (`crontab`) that retrieves the description of movies from the IMDB page and populates the DB with it
+- Write a script that uses the presence API to simulate random seat occupation (like a sensor that is triggered when someone sits on their seat)
+- Based on the above script, add a new API that will allow us to identify possible frauds (seats occupied without reservations)
+- Implement payment solution for buying tickets

+---
 # To be refined

-- Write a script that uses this API to simulate random seat occupation (like a sensor that is triggered when someone sits on their seat).

-- Identify possible frauds (seats occupied without reservations)

 - Write `python` / `bash` script for finding out a user's password (medium) using `bruteforce`
-- Limit requests on login to prevent bruteforce attacks
 - Write `python` / `bash` script for testing rate limit

-- Dockerize project (run application in containers - django project & database)
 - HTML page that loads values gotten from API (`jQuery`, `Angular`, `React`)

 - File upload & download
 - Manipulation of uploaded files (remove metadata)

-- Export data from db to `.csv` / `.xlsx` / `.pdf`

-- Implement payment solution for buying tickets

-- Task async (`celery`) care sa preia descrierea filmului de pe pagina IMDB si sa o aduca in DB

 #### Ideas
 - websockets?